iPayOS/ipayos-web-client-demo/README.md

 Yazhi NCC provides easy smart and secured platform for payments.
 It builds single and common bridge for merchants, service providers, consumers and money authorities, which brings new user experience in fintech.

 ## How to run
-* Register as Business user in https://www.ipayos.com/register.php, Login to Yazhi NCC.
+* Register as Business user in https://www.ipayos.com/register.php, Login to Yazhi iPayOS.
 * Retrieve Client ID, Token & Secret from Dashboard -> Payment Gateway Panel.
-* Checkout/Download the project from https://gitlab.com/yazhii-community/yazhii-ncc-client-demo.git
+* Checkout/Download the project from https://gitlab.com/yazhii-community/yazhii-ipayos-client-demo.git
 * Replace your Client ID, Token & Secret in both ncc_init.php & ncc_complete.php
 * Deploy in WEB Server (Eg. Apache)
 * Browse index.php